blinklv/grunt-google-fontface/README.md

 #### Generate a CSS file for each font

-The font files you download from [Google Fonts][] are placed in different directories based on font name, so all TTF files related to a font are in same directory.
-In this example, running `google_fontface:multiple_files` will generate a CSS file which contains `@font-face` definiations for each font (directory).
+The font files you download from [Google Fonts][] are placed in different directories based on font name, so all TTF files related to a font are in the same directory.
+In this example, running `google_fontface:multiple_files` will generate a CSS file which contains `@font-face` definitions for each font (directory).

 ```js
 grunt.initConfig({